stuartellis/stuartellis-site-hugo/content/articles/fedora-workstation-setup.md

 ## Text Editors

 Fedora includes a small command-line version of [vim](http://www.vim.org/) with a limited set of features, as well as a desktop text editor with basic support for programming.
-The package repositories include other editors and IDEs.
+The package repositories include a number of other editors and IDEs.

-You will massively improve your experience with your text editor by adding a useful set of extensions to it.
-The exact extensions that will benefit the most you depend upon the work that you do, but you should always look at version control integration, convenient access to the terminal, and linters for your preferred programming languages and data file formats.
+If you would like a modern Vim editor with a good default configuration, [set up Neovim](https://www.stuartellis.name/articles/neovim-setup/).

 ### Setting The EDITOR Environment Variable